FAQ

 How does cancheck decide what matches me?

 cancheck uses a three-layer matching engine.
-It first identifies your situation and demographic profile from your answers.
-Then it checks each scheme against your income, household size, citizenship, housing type, and situation tags.
-Finally, it assigns a confidence level — from Automatic to Worth checking — based on how closely your profile matches each scheme's eligibility criteria.
+First, it identifies your situation and demographic profile from your answers.
+Then it checks each scheme against your income, household size, citizenship, housing type, and situation.
+Last, it assigns a confidence level (from Automatic to Worth checking) based on how closely your profile fits each scheme's eligibility rules.

 What happens at the end?
 Does cancheck apply for schemes on my behalf?